When is Daredevil season three released on Netflix? Who's in the cast, and what's going to happen?

 Is there a trailer for Daredevil season 3?

+The date announcement above is the first proper footage we’ve seen of Daredevil season three, but it’s still not quite what you’d call a full trailer.
+A bloodied Matt Murdock stands in darkness, as a voiceover promises to “let the devil out”.

-The most teasing of trailers accompanied the announcement of the show being confirmed for season three, but we have been offered nothing more substantial.
+Way back in 2016, the most teasing of trailers accompanied the announcement of the show being confirmed for season three.
+So far this is all the footage we have from the new episodes.

 I'm fine. #DEFEND pic.twitter.com/Ccg0OwSSOX